ChrisPritchard/GrislyGrotto/setup.md

     - the grislygrotto.so file
     - the grislygrotto.db file
-    - all files under /static to the static folder on the destination machine (should just be three)
+    - all files under /static to the static folder on the destination machine (should just be four files)

 5. ssh back to the machine, and run the grislygrotto.so file.
 All going well, you should get the following message: